msg-DAVID-GmbH/RemoteWorking/05_leading_remote_teams.md

         - asking "Are you comfortable doing this task?", "Do you have any concerns about this project?"
     - Be Explicit
         - with expectations and requests
-        - about content and timeframe
+        - about content and time-frame
     - Lead by Example
     - Count on Others
         - trust in others creates reliability
 - increase intimacy:
-    - = "likeability"
+    - = "likability"
     - Get Personal
         - learn team members on a personal level: learn about families, vacation plans, hobbies
         - informal discussions and meetings